-Thomas Stensitzki is a principal technology consultant focusing on the Microsoft messaging and collaboration technologies and the owner of Granikos GmbH & Co.
+Thomas Stensitzki is a leading technology consultant focusing on the Microsoft messaging and collaboration technologies and the owner of Granikos GmbH & Co.
 KG.

 He is an MVP for Office Apps & Services since 2018.

-Thomas is an MCT Regional Lead for Germany and delivers Microsoft Learn training courses for Office 365, Microsoft Teams, and Exchange Server.
+Thomas is an MCT Regional Lead for Germany and delivers Microsoft Learning training courses for Office 365, Microsoft Teams, and Exchange Server.

 He holds Master certifications as Microsoft Certified Solutions Master Messaging and as Microsoft Certified Master for Exchange Server 2010.
 These certifications make him a subject matter expert for any messaging topic related to Microsoft Exchange, Exchange Online, Microsoft 365, and hybrid configurations.

 Thomas' Tech Talk: youtube.com/ThomasStensitzki

 The community script Copy-ReceiveConnector has been updated.
 Receive Connectors that do exist on a specified target server can now be updated.

 Besides the receive connector communication the assigned permissions of the source connector can be copied as well.